anthonyy00/file-encryptor-built-in-c/README.md

 purpose:

-develop deeper understanding of file i/o
+- develop deeper understanding of file i/o

-explore encryption
+- explore encryption methods

-improve proffiency in c without the use of ai
+- improve proffiency in c without the use of ai

-tie in low level concepts across operating systems (winapi)
+- tie in low level concepts across operating systems (winapi)